-Alex has been working very closely with Apple since 2004.
+As well as editing, Alex has been working very closely with Apple since 2004 and has been a major player in the success of Final Cut Pro since guiding it to the formal ratification and adoption by the BBC in 2005.
 Since the advent of Final Cut Pro X in 2011, he has worked in many capacities; FCPX training, consulting, presenting and creating content.

 Alex has been delivering Apple Certified training since 2004 and was asked in 2005 after big success at the BBC, to become their mentor trainer for FCP for the EMEIA.
 He has since given over 40 train-the-trainer classes in FCP, as far as Turkey and India and has edited several feature-length films using FCP.